top of page

 FOCUS

-Assemblage art with found objects & natural pigments
+Assemblage with found objects & natural pigments

 ARTIST STATEMENT